Getting Started: Salvias for Zone 8

 Finding water-loving Salvias is easy on the FBTS website due to the Salvias by Culture category in our catalog menu atop our homepage.
 Its button leads to links such as "Moisture Loving," which opens a queue of Salvias that do well in damp conditions.
 Remember that excellent soil drainage is a key to success.

 European Meadow Sages are water lovers that do well in woodland and cottage gardens.
-A plant such as Wand Sage (S. virgata) -- also commonly known as Southern Meadow Sage -- likely will thrive in a sunny to shady garden in Bellingham or Norfolk, but may not have much of a chance in southern Nevada.
+Plants such as Wand Sage (S. virgata) and Austrian Sage (Salvia austriaca) likely will thrive in a sunny to shady garden in Bellingham or Norfolk, but may not have much of a chance in southern Nevada.
 Instead, drought-resistant sages -- such as those in the Autumn Sage and Mountain Sage group (S. greggii and S. Microphylla) -- are good choices for parts of Zone 8 with dry climates.

 So, Salvias that come back year after year in a Zone 8 garden vary depending on local conditions.
 Aside from winter chill, rainfall and well-drained soil, you have to take into account sun exposure, summer heat, soil fertility and frost.